 - Usage – The best classic collector car insurance allows you the freedom to enjoy your ride the way you want.
 So we provide coverage for vehicles used for hobby and/or collector car activities with occasional pleasure driving.
-It just can’t be used as your daily vehicle (i.e. to and from work, shopping, vacation, and/or business).
+It just can’t be used for business use of any kind or as your daily vehicle (i.e. commuting to and from work, and extended vacations not including collector vehicle activities).

 - Security/Storage – Collector vehicles should be stored in a locked garage when not in use.
 Higher valued vehicles should be stored in a garage which is monitored 24/7 for fire, burglary, and heat.
 A tracking/anti-theft security system may also be recommended for installation on the vehicle.

 - Driving Record – In general, one or two minor traffic convictions or claims may be acceptable.
 We cannot offer coverage to those who have experienced major or criminal convictions such as impaired driving, careless/dangerous driving, or suspensions within the past 10 years.
 All operators must be fully licensed with over 10 years of driving experience.
 Please note that all household driving records are subject to review.

 - Daily Vehicle – Every licensed driver must maintain a daily usage vehicle with insurance under his or her own name.

 What About My Car?
 Does It Qualify for Classic Car Insurance?